Bellfalasch/frontend-forum/slides.md

 ## <twemoji-waving-hand/> Quick Welcome

-Let's welcome a few new faces on our floor in Oslo:
+Let's welcome a few new faces on our FE-community:

 <v-clicks>